Back to what we treat

 People with a phobia experience unreasonable anxiety around the thing they feel phobic about.
 For some people, even hearing or talking about something is terrifying.
 Some people with phobias cannot think about the thing they’re afraid of.

-In these cases, phobias give people anxiety symptoms:
+In these cases, phobias give people anxiety symptoms, such as:

 People with phobias might attempt to control the anxiety by avoiding triggers (thinking, talking about or being in or near the subject of the phobia).
 It is also common for people with phobias to use alcohol to self-medicate.
 Phobias can feel shameful or embarrassing, which might prevent people seeking treatment.
 People might also avoid treatment if they think that treatment will force them towards the subject of the phobia.